top of page

 Our physicians work closely together as a team.
 When you go into labour, the clinic doctor on call will take care of you during labour and delivery.
 This may not be the same physician that you have seen for your appointments.
 If you require a forceps delivery or cesarean section an obstetrician will be involved with your care.

 The average postpartum stay following a normal vaginal delivery is one to two days.
 After a cesarean section, you may stay for up to three days.
 After discharge, you will return to the care of your family doctor.
-If you do not have a family doctor, the baby and you will be followed at the clinic for up to six weeks postpartum.
-At six weeks postpartum, a routine pap test and pelvic exam is recommended and provided by the maternity clinic if you are over 25 years old and it has been greater than 3 years since your last pap smear.
+If you do not have a family doctor, the baby and you will be referred to the Mosaic clinic or a postpartum midwife for 6 weeks of postpartum and newborn care.
+If you are a Burnaby resident, the Mosaic clinic will continue to care for you and your baby until you are successfully attached to a family physician.
+All babies should be seen in person by a physician, nurse practitioner, or midwife within 5 days of discharge from hospital.
+If you are not scheduled for an appointment by that time, please contact your care team and/or bring your baby to a walk-in clinic.